 - 1. Traditional ties to the area being monitored. - 2.
 Knowledge of local historic and prehistoric Native American village sites. - 3.
 Knowledge and understanding of Health and Safety Code, section 7050.5, and Public Resources Code, section 5097.9 et seq. - 4.
 Ability to effectively communicate the requirements of Health and Safety Code, section 7050.5, and Public Resources Code, section 5097.9 et seq. - 5.
 Ability to work with law enforcement officials and the Native American Heritage Commission to ensure the return of all associated grave goods taken from a Native American grave during excavation. - 6.
 Ability to travel to project sites within traditional tribal territory. - 7.
-Knowledge and understanding of Title 14, California Code of Regulations, section 15064.5.

-- 8. Ability to advocate for the preservation in place of Native American cultural features through knowledge and understanding CEQA mitigation provisions. - 9.
+Knowledge and understanding of Title 14, California Code of Regulations, section 15064.5. - 8.
+Ability to advocate for the preservation in place of Native American cultural features through knowledge and understanding CEQA mitigation provisions. - 9.
 Ability to read a topographical map and be able to locate site and reburial locations for future inclusions in the Native American Heritage Commission's Sacred Lands Inventory. - 10.
 Knowledge and understanding of archaeological practices, including the phases of archaeological investigation.

 CUL-2: Prior to the issuance of any grading permit, the project will be required to complete subsurface testing to determine the extent of possible resources onsite.
 Subsurface testing shall be completed by a qualified archaeologist.
-Based on the findings of the subsurface testing, an archaeological resources treatment plan shall be prepared by a qualified archaeologist and submitted to Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the issuance of grading permits.
+Methodologies and procedures for completing the subsurface testing will be developed through completion of a testing plan.
+The testing plan will identify locations where testing will occur, depth and extent of testing.
+The testing plan will be submitted to the Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the completion of any testing.
+If Based on the findings of the subsurface testing confirm there are significant cultural resources on-site, an archaeological resources treatment plan shall be prepared by a qualified archaeologist and submitted to Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the issuance of grading permits.